-- Put eggs and ½ cup sugar in a small bowl and whisk until light in color.
+- Put eggs and ½ cup (100 g) sugar into a small bowl and whisk until light in color.

-- In a medium pot, mix the milk, cream, ½ cup sugar and salt together and heat to a low rumble.
+- In a medium pot, mix the milk, cream, ½ cup (100 g) sugar and salt together and heat to a low rumble.
 Do not allow it to boil.

-- Slowly add ⅓ of the cream mixture to the egg yolks to increase the temperature of the eggs then add the eggs into the pot.
+- Slowly add ⅓ of the cream mixture to the egg yolks to increase the temperature of the eggs, then add the eggs back into the pot.